AusClimateService/npcp/reports/phase1/phase1_report.md

 #### 2.1.2.
 Software (and implementation choices)

-The code used to implement the ECDFm method is maintained by the CSIRO Climate Innovation Hub and is openly available on [GitHub](https://github.com/climate-innovation-hub/qqscale).
+The code used to implement the ECDFm method is maintained by the CSIRO and is openly available on [GitHub](https://github.com/AusClimateService/qqscale).
 The code basically implements the [bias adjustment and downscaling](https://xclim.readthedocs.io/en/stable/sdba.html) functionality available in the widely used open source xclim library.